QB64Official/vscode/README.md

 5. Right click the `qb64*.vsix` extension file and choose Install Extension
 6. The project install will be placed in root of this project

-## Sytax Highlighting
+## Syntax Highlighting
-* The sytax highlighting runs are in `language-configuration.json`
+* The syntax highlighting runs are in `language-configuration.json`

 ## Known Issues
 1. The task(s) for building are not auto installing when debugging - You will need to manually create the tasks for now